cblevins/f18-intro-us/schedule.md

 - ["Sex Appeal"](https://www.wnycstudios.org/story/sex-appeal/) episode of *More Perfect* podcast (November 23, 2017).

 **Th.
 11/29: The New Jim Crow**
 - Watch Ava DuVernay, *13th* (2016).
-[Netflix documentary](https://www.netflix.com/watch/80091741).
-Note: there will be a film screening the evening of Wednesday, November 28th.
+[Netflix documentary](https://www.netflix.com/watch/80091741). *Note: there will be a film screening the evening of Wednesday, November 28th from 7:00-9:00pm in Shillman 105.*

 ### Topic 9: America Today